-12.1(k) The effects of activity on archaeological sites, both recorded (identified by the New Zealand Archaeological Association) and unrecorded, are regulated under the Heritage New Zealand Pouhere Taonga Act 2014.
-Contact with Heritage New Zealand Pouhere Taonga is required to determine the need to undertake an archaeological assessment to determine the need for an archaeological authority under that Act.
+Heritage New Zealand Pouhere Taonga Act 2014.
+Heritage New Zealand Pouhere Taonga must be contacted regarding development on or in proximity to these sites and the need to undertake an archaeological assessment to determine the need for an archaeological authority.